Structured vs. unstructured data: which one is better for SEO?

 • Text documents, including PDFs, chats, and presentations

-• Social media data, like tweets, posts, and comments
+• Social media data, like posts and comments

 • Audio files, images, and videos